ryba-io/ryba-cluster/README.md

 ## VMs

-You may use Vagrant to boostrap a cluster of virtual machines (VMs).
+We use Vagrant to boostrap a cluster of virtual machines (VMs).
 Feel free to tweek the default Vagrant definition located in "./resources/Vagrantfile" with your own topology.
 The current definition set up a cluster of 6 VMs and require 16GB of memory.